fagneracr/queue/README.md

 ![GitHub go.mod Go version (branch)](https://img.shields.io/github/go-mod/go-version/fagneracr/queue/master)

+# Go-Q

+Just a queue system in golang, managing tasks or requests by organizing them in a first-in, first-out (FIFO) order.

 ## CreateQ

 The `Createq` function creates a new queue in the `System`.
 It takes a `ConfigQueue` struct as input, which contains parameters for configuring the new queue.
 The function performs the following steps: